DOLBINA EXACTA Staudinger, 1892 -- Exact grizzled hawkmoth

 Wingspan: 55--58mm.
 Both wings and abdomen undersides brownish grey.
 Abdomen underside with black basal spots very small, not generally visible.
 Pilifer with a brush of scales and a few bristles.

 In the male genitalia, uncus broad, flat, downcurved, narrowed from midway to apex, which is incised.
 Gnathos with processes short and slender.
 Harpe with ventral process suddenly narrowed at apex to a point; dorsal process divided into a single distal and double dorsal lobe.
-Aedeagus with inner surface densely covered with sharp spines ventrally, forming a patch that extends proximad, the bases of the spines visible from the exterior; a small tooth present.
+Phallus with inner surface densely covered with sharp spines ventrally, forming a patch that extends proximad, the bases of the spines visible from the exterior; a small tooth present.
 In the female genitalia, ostial plate with processes very slender, and lateral to the plate, not anterior to it as in Dolbina inexacta.

 Resting adult of Dolbina exacta, Japan.
 Photo: © Masamichi Furukawa.
 Resting adult of Dolbina exacta, Slavjanka town, Russian Far East, viii.2020.
 Photo: © Nikolay Ivshin.